 If You’re in a Rush

-- Focus on developing skills that will serve you long-term.
+- Focus on developing skills that will serve you throughout your career.

 Why This Matters Now